davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 km/Myr favored by Kidder,2013 based on Sierra de Pelona schist. -->

-The coastal California accretionary crust is represented homogenously as a material with a thermal conductivity of 2.5 W/m/K, specific heat capacity of 1000 J/kg/K, density of 2800 kg/m^3 and a radiogenic heat flux of 1 uW/m^3, values that are close to average for the continental crust [@Fowler2005] and those used by @Kidder2013 to model the thermal conditions along the Late Cretaceous shallow subduction megathrust segment.
+The coastal California accretionary crust is represented homogenously as a material with a thermal conductivity of 2.71 W/m/K, specific heat capacity of 1000 J/kg/K, density of 2800 kg/m^3 and a radiogenic heat flux of 2 uW/m^3, values that are close to average for the continental crust [@Fowler2005] and those used by @Kidder2013 to model the thermal conditions along the Late Cretaceous shallow subduction megathrust segment.
+2 uW/m^3 for radiogenic heat production in the crust is actually a relatively conservative estimate given the fluxes implied for Sierra Nevada batholithic material by @Brady2006, and the fact that much of the subduction channel material is pelitic sediment rich in radiogenic elements <comment>should put some reference to Franciscan radiogenic heat</comment>.
 <!-- Check Kidder2013 and Brady2006 -->

 ### Underplating